“Instructions for living a life: Pay attention. Be astonished. Tell about it.” – Mary Oliver

-In my hometown near Cleveland, there once was a girl who liked to play hooky from school.
+In my hometown near Cleveland, Ohio, there once was a girl who liked to play hooky from school.
 She’d walk in the woods and read poetry.
-Back then, my town still had a rural flavor, with creeks, farmland, and forest where neighborhood kids could play for hours.
+Back then, my town still had some of its original rural flavor, with creeks, farmland, and forest where neighborhood kids could play for hours.
 Poetry and nature were the two things in the world the girl loved most.

-When she was seventeen, she got in her car and drove to the home of Edna St. Vincent Millay in upstate New York.
+When she was seventeen, the young woman got in her car and drove to the home of Edna St. Vincent Millay in upstate New York.
 The poet had died, but her sister, Norma, lived there.
-The girl stayed for a time, writing poetry and helping Norma organize Millay’s papers and manuscripts.
+The young woman stayed for a time, helping Norma organize Millay’s papers and manuscripts, while she also wrote her own poetry.

-Years later, when she won the Pulitzer Prize for poetry in the 1980s, I didn’t pay much attention, even though I’d been an English major in college.
+Years later, when this same woman from Maple Heights, Ohio won the Pulitzer Prize for poetry in the 1980s, I didn’t pay much attention, even though I’d been an English major in college.
 I was working in New York City and had left my poetry reading days behind.

 It wasn’t until I was in my forties and beginning to do some of my own writing that I thought I’d take a closer look at Mary Oliver, that girl from my hometown, to see what she was all about.